KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 [next chapter](flowcontrol.md).

-Something you must bear in mind when you are programming is the finite machine precision with which your machine works with.
+Something you must bear in mind when you are programming is the *finite machine precision* with which your computer works.
 A case in point is the following:
 ```{code-cell} python
 print (0.1 + 0.05)
 ```